pramodsum/GHC20-React-Template/README.md

 ### Setting up Repl.it

+Repl.it is an online IDE which allows you to begin developming withouth wasting time setting up a development environment.

 1. Create a Repl.it account at https://repl.it/signup
 2. Create a new repl.it instance using the "Import from Github" button in the top right of the window
    ![import from github](https://github.com/pramodsum/GHC20-React-Template/blob/master/images/Screen%20Shot%202020-03-31%20at%201.17.17%20PM.png?raw=true)